kennethmikolaichik/Regis/README.md

 #### I am currently in the process of setting up leg control software so that the robot can walk and run.
 I am investigating different Inverse Kinematic solving libraries to this end.
 I am also writing programs to display all of the servo motor angles and location position of each motor in real time.
 5.11.2023
 • 'Klampt' python library seems useful.
+Also the 'Moveit' library.
 Also see this walkthrough: https://hackaday.io/project/171456-diy-hobby-servos-quadruped-robot/log/177488-lets-talk-about-the-kinematic-model

 #### I have begun the process of designing Regis V0.2, this robot will have a 10Ah battery, larger servos, and will run on Ubuntu-64x with the robot operating system(ROS) and a separate Arduino as the motor controller.